nickmonad/blog/content/2023/nostr-verification.md

 +++
-title = "nostr NIP-05 DNS Verification for a Zola-based Static Site" date = 2023-02-05
+title = "nostr NIP-05 DNS Verification for a Zola-based Static Site" description = "Verifiy your identity using a custom domain" date = 2023-02-05
 [taxonomies]
 tags = [ "nostr" ]